kskalvar/aws-eks-pipeline-quickstart/README.md

 This solution shows you how to create an AWS EKS Cluster CI/CD Pipeline and deploy a simple web application with an external Load Balancer.
 This readme updates an article "CodeSuite - Continuous Deployment Reference Architecture for Kubernetes" referenced below and provides a more basic step by step process.

 Steps:
-  Create your Amazon EKS Service Role
+  Create your Amazon EKS Cluster
+  Checkout aws-kube-codesuite from the aws-samples github
+  Deploy the Initial Application
+  Use AWS CloudFormation to Create the CI/CD Pipeline
-  Create your Amazon EKS Cluster VPC
+  Give Lambda Execution Role Permissions in Amazon EKS Cluster
-  Remove Your AWS EKS Cluster
+  Test CI/CD Pipeline
+  Remove CI/CD Pipeline

 ## Create your Amazon EKS Cluster